dbenamy/sys-arch/README.md

 # TODO

-- Legend.
 - Add optional shape.
 I want this for dbs.
 - Look into adding shape/indicator that something has many boxen.
-- Add a maintainer prop.
-- Maybe a 3rd level of nesting for libraries libraries (could use record based graphviz nodes)